ameena5432/fact-data-modeling-pub-ameena5432/README.md

 Feel free to take the first value here.

+Note: For this query, you need to filter out duplicate records and display only unique records.
+To filter out duplicate records, you can use the combination of game_id, team_id, and player_id columns.
+You can achieve this either by using ROW_NUMBER() or by using GROUP BY.

 ## User Devices Activity Datelist DDL (`query_2.sql`)

 Similarly to what was done in day 2 of the fact data modeling week, write a DDL statement to create a cumulating user activity table by device.